 - Writing or language immersion retreat

-- Faculty-led service project in literature and language
+- Faculty-led service or community engagement through literature and language

 - Course-related field work in literature or language

 Hendrix-Murphy also sustains many ongoing literary and language-related resources on campus, including

 - Language House

 - Language Commons (enrichment activities in foreign languages)

 - Aonian Literary Awards